Chasqui

 Chasqui playing a pututu (conch shell) in "Primer nueva corónica y buen gobierno" (drawing 168 folio 351).

 A chasqui (also spelled chaski) was a messenger of the Inca Empire.
 Agile, highly trained and physically fit, they were in charge of carrying messages in the form of quipus, oral information, or small packets.
 Along the Inca road system there were relay stations called chaskiwasi (house of chasqui), placed at about 2.5 km from each other, where the chasqui switched, exchanging their message(s) with the fresh messenger.
-The chasqui system could be able to deliver a message or a gift along a distance of up to 300 km per day.
+The chasqui system could deliver a message or a gift along a distance of up to 300 km per day.

 The Incas

 The name chasqui is derived from the Quechua word chaski (plural chaskikuna) meaning "reception, acceptance, consent" and historically "postilion".
 According to Inca Garcilaso de la Vega, the Spanish−Inca chronicler and writer of the 16th Century, the word chasqui means "the one who exchanges".
 The name cacha (spelled kacha in modern Quechua), meaning messenger in Quechua, was not used, but rather it was used to mention ambassadors or personal messengers, "who personally went from one prince to another or from the lord to the subject."